Ladson couple went to sleep, then a shot rang out. She never woke up.

 "I loved my wife so much," he said.

-He can't afford to move, so every day, he still climbs into the same bed where they last said good night.
+He also can't afford to move from the place he and his wife called home.
+So every day, he climbs into the same bed where they last said good night.

 "But I'm tossing and turning," he said.
 "I can't sleep."